Jeremy Kimble, Ph.D.Director, Center for Biblical Integration, Associate Professor of Theology

 BiographyDr.
 Kimble is passionate about teaching college students the truth of God’s Word.
-His hope is that through his courses, students will seek to love God and others, rightly understand the grand narrative of Scripture, and apply theological truths to everyday life.
+His hope is that through his courses, students will grow in their love for God and others, rightly understand the grand narrative of Scripture, and apply theological truths to everyday life.
 Dr. Kimble is committed to teaching in the classroom, mentoring students in smaller settings, and speaking in churches, camps, and conference settings.
 He served in pastoral ministry for eight years and currently serves as a co-leader of an adult Sunday School class at Grace Baptist Church in Cedarville.
-Dr. Kimble’s research interests include ecclesiology, eschatology, biblical theology, hermeneutics and homiletics, biblical worldview, and the theology of Jonathan Edwards.
+Dr. Kimble's academic interests include biblical and systematic theology, ecclesiology, hermeneutics and homiletics, biblical worldview, and Jonathan Edwards.

 Education and Credentials